 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits a tight driveway, keeping shingle weight within our legal tonnage on a single haul.
+The 10-yard can handles shingle weight for small tear-offs in a tight driveway on a single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Blaine home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.